azathioprine film-coated tablets

 Do not take this medicine if you have been previously treated with alkylating agents (such as chlorambucil, melphalan or cyclophosphamide) for rheumatoid arthritis.

 Do not take this medicine if you are pregnant, may be pregnant, intend to become pregnant or to father a child.
-It may cause birth defects if either the male or female is taking it at the time of conception.
+This medicine may cause birth defects if either the male or female is taking it at the time of conception.
 It may also affect your developing baby if you take it during pregnancy.
 You and your partner should take adequate contraceptive precautions while you are taking Azathioprine GH.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.